sockmaster27/svader/CONTRIBUTING.md

 ## Style Guide

-To ensure consistent code style, the [Prettier](https://prettier.io/) code formatter is used to automatically format the code.
+To ensure consistent code style, the [Prettier](https://prettier.io/) formatter and [ESLint](https://eslint.org/) linter is used.
-When you open a pull request, an automated check will be run to ensure that the code is formatted correctly with respect to the `.prettierrc` configuration file.
+When you open a pull request, an automated check will be run to ensure that the code follows the correct style in accordance with the project configuration.

 The same check can be run locally using the following command: